 Please understand that these are examples.
 We do not do “zero-tolerance” in child-centered, loving education.
 Different students have different learning needs, and respond to different teaching.
 However, while each child and each situation is treated individually, it is reasonable to infer a few basic principles that generally will help students demonstrate C.A.R.E.S.:

 - Teachers make reasonable requests about how and when to use technology for learning in school.
 Ignoring a reasonable request is not putting C.A.R.E.S. into practice.

 - School technology is for learning, and only for learning.
 Using technology for a non-learning activity while at school is not putting C.A.R.E.S. into practice.

-Taking the above into consideration, there are certain “norms” that should be observed when using Google Classroom.
+Taking the above into consideration, there are certain “norms” that should be observed when using technology with others.
 They might include:

-- Cooperating with the teacher by not making off-topic comments or silly jokes instead of sharing good thoughts, because Google Classroom is for school and learning.
+- Cooperating with the teacher by not making off-topic comments or silly jokes instead of sharing good thoughts, because online learning at home is still learning with Discovery Elementary School.

 - Asserting yourself by saying “no” to participating in conversations and behaviors that we know aren’t school-appropriate.

 - Responsibly doing what is asked and thinking carefully about the work at hand.

 - Empathizing with the teacher, who is trying to help all classmates and can’t do that as well if students don’t use expected classroom behaviors online.